 In addition to the forecast \$74 billion investment in land transport through the NLTF over the next 10 years, the Crown also intends to contribute additional funding into transport infrastructure and operations.

-The following tables highlight the different projects and programmes that are currently identified for Crown funding.
+The following tables highlight the different projects and programmes that are currently identified for Crown funding, some of these projects are included in the Roads of National Significance and Roads of Regional Significance programmes.